rfy00/DataPresentationVisualization/Phoenix Sky Harbor Airport/ReadMe.md

 <b><i>Methods/Evaluation/Techniques</i></b> - I analyzed the datasets that were from an API, CSV, and Phoenix Open Data website to figure out the common components that i could pull the data together.
 Then, I used Tableau to pull the data into graphs and charts.

 <b><i>Conclusion</i></b> - Overall, there was a lot of data cleaning to complete based on the different ways of pulling data and making sure they were all in the correct format.
-Also, I found that there were a lot of departures, arrivals, vehicles that came through the airport, and a lot of people that parked their cars overnight in airport parking.
+Also, I found there were a lot of departures, arrivals, vehicles that came through the airport, and a lot of people that parked their cars overnight in airport parking.

 <b><i>Navigation</i></b> -

-2021-03-27-Phoenix-Sky-Harbor-Data-Preparation.ipynb is used on the GitHub website
+<b>2021-03-27-Phoenix-Sky-Harbor-Data-Preparation.ipynb</b> is the main Python file on the GitHub website (Line 23 - there are directions about how to update the API link)

-APIdataReformat.xlsx is the file that is downloaded from the ipynb file on line 44
+<b>APIdataReformat.xlsx</b> is the file that is downloaded from the ipynb file on line 44

-AirportParking110119.csv is the file that is uploaded into the ipynb file on line 1
+<b>AirportParking110119.csv</b> is the file that is uploaded into the ipynb file on line 1

-Phoenix Sky Harbor Data Preparation.ipynb is the main Python file (Line 23 - there are directions about how to update the API link)

-Sky Harbor Data Visualization.twb is a Tableu file that uses the data from the Python Data Preparation
+<b>Sky Harbor Data Visualization.twb</b> is a Tableu file that uses the data from the Python Data Preparation

-Sky Harbor Data Visualization.pptx is the final product that was created based off of the data and the twb file (Tableau)
+<b>Sky Harbor Data Visualization.pptx</b> is the final product that was created based off of the data and the twb file (Tableau)